 Security is a hot button when it comes to migrations.
 Businesses want to make sure their data stays secure as they migrate, especially in heavily regulated industries like healthcare, government, and finance.
 But this is an area in which not all migration products are created equal.
 Much of the other migration software out there has requirements that pose security risks.
 For example, Microsoft Active Directory Migrator and other third-party software to migrate directories come with a requirement to open more than 60,000 ports in your firewall.

-Only Binary Tree software doesn’t have any technical requirements that add risk.
+However, Binary Tree software has no technical requirements that add risk.
 That’s because we’ve designed our software with security in mind.
 Our software speaks to only one port in your firewall, and that communication is always one way.
-Which means there’s much less chance of your data falling in to the wrong hands.
+Which means there’s much less chance of your data falling into the wrong hands.